Qalhar

-Qalhar (قالهر) (Note: Also romanized as Qālhar; also known as Ghalhar, Golhar, Gulehār, and Kūlhār) is a village in Hastijan Rural District of the Central District of Delijan County, Markazi province, Iran.
+Qalhar (قالهر) (Note: Also romanized as Qālhar; also known as Ghalhar, Golhar, Gulehār, and Kūlhār) is a village in Hastijan Rural District of the Central District in Delijan County, Markazi province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 894 in 290 households.
 The following census in 2011 counted 740 people in 250 households.
-The 2016 census measured the population of the village as 618 people in 229 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 618 people in 229 households, the most populous village in its rural district.